EGA-SUPREMO/extract-emails/README.md

 # extract-emails
-I used this script to extract email of a website
+I used this script to extract emails of a website

-I copy the html of the website manually then I used regular expressions to extract the emails automatically.
+I copy the html of the website manually and then I used regular expressions to extract the emails automatically.